cudail/sonic-robo-chat-2/developer-guide.md

 ### OBJECT|{objectid}|[username]|[message]|[namecolour]|[scale]

-Spawn an object identified by `objectId` in front of hte player.
+Spawn an object identified by `objectId` in front of the player.
 This can be an ID number or name.
 The name is case insensitive and the MT_ prefix is optional.
 A list of objects and their IDs can be found here: https://wiki.srb2.org/wiki/List_of_Object_types

 Example: `OBJECT|objectid^61|username^robotnik|message^get a load of this|namecolour^orange|scale^2.5` will spawn the Egg Mobile (boss of Green Flower Zone) two and a half times larger than normal